TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ### 6.9 Happy Hacking!

-This concludes the "Get Started With the FiPy Dev-Kit (UDP over NB-IoT or LTE-M)" tutorial.
+This concludes the "Get Started With the FiPy Dev-Kit (MQTT over NB-IoT or LTE-M)" tutorial.
 Your next step could be to connect the supplied DHT11 sensor to the FiPy and to modify the "dummy" payload string with values from the DHT11 sensor.

 A god starting point would be to use the library code supplied here: